P2PU Knowledge Base

 P2PU's Topic Guides

-Our topic guides help facilitators choose courses related to popular topics, and they include helpful practices and additional readings suggested by our community.
+Our help facilitators choose courses related to popular topics, and they include helpful practices and additional readings suggested by our community.

 P2PU's Learning Resource Library